Nastel/JESL/README.md

 			in the event durations, as well as the times between events

-	-u		Makes correlators and tags unique between iterations on the input file by appending a timestamp to each one, so that each iteration over the file	will generate independent activities and events
+	-u		Makes correlators and tags unique between iterations on the input file by appending a time stamp to each one, so that each iteration over the file	will generate independent activities and events